 Garages, annexes, and outbuildings

 En-Plan are able to advise you on a range of building and design projects, no matter the scale of the project you proposing.
-The design process can be both complex and time consuming, we are here to help you through this.
+The design process can be both complex and time consuming, and we are here to help you through this complex part fo the planning system.

-From initial enquiry to finished project Acorus can assist with:
+From initial enquiry to finished project En-Plan: Planning & Arcxhitecture can assist with:

 Rules governing outbuildings apply to sheds, greenhouses and garages as well as other ancillary garden buildings such as swimming pools, ponds, sauna cabins, kennels, enclosures (including tennis courts) and many other kinds of structure for a purpose incidental to the enjoyment of the dwellinghouse.